bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-07-03-american-werewolf-in-london.md

 ---
 layout: post
-title: Pierrot le fou
+title: An American Werewolf in London
 published: true
-date: 2024-07-02
+date: 2024-07-03
 readtime: true
-categories: ['BIG SCREEN CLASSICS']
+categories: ['EVENTS']
-tags: [Drama]
+tags: [Horror]
-metadata: 'France 1965, 110 mins<br> Director: Jean-Luc Godard'
+metadata: 'USA/UK 1981, 97 mins<br> Director: John Landis'
-pdf: '2024-07-02-pierrot-le-fou.pdf'
+pdf: '2024-07-03-american-werewolf-in-london.pdf'
 ---

 _+ intro by Griffin Dunne_
 As they make their way across the Yorkshire Moors, two backpacking US students are attacked by a ferocious creature.
 Only one of them survives and on arriving in London he realises that he has become cursed.
 John Landis’s classic film redefined the very idea of comedy horror – with much of the humour coming from Griffin Dunne’s hilarious performance – and features Rick Baker’s groundbreaking make-up effects.
 **bfi.org.uk**